-- The day-to-day implementation of this policy. - Ensuring that the capability process is managed in a way that avoids increased workload for all parties concerned. - Informing teachers of the standards against which their performance will be assessed. - Conducting drop-in observations, where necessary, to evaluate standards of teaching and ensure high standards of professional performance are maintained. - Conducting formal capability meetings where there are concerns about a teacher's performance.
+- Ensuring that the capability process is managed in a way that avoids increased workload for all parties concerned. - Informing teachers of the standards against which their performance will be assessed. - Conducting drop-in observations, where necessary, to evaluate standards of teaching and ensure high standards of professional performance are maintained. - Conducting formal capability meetings where there are concerns about a teacher's performance.